-Protect yourself when you want to disapply the 48 hour limit on average weekly working time for employees based in England and Wales, using this working time directive opt out letter.
+Protect yourself when you want to disapply the 48 hour limit on average weekly working time for employees based in England, Wales or Scotland, using this working time directive opt out letter.
 This letter of agreement complies with the Working Time Regulations 1998 and contains everything to make sure you observe the law, including the agreement to opt out, mandatory rights for the worker to withdraw from the agreement.

 When should I use a working time directive opt out letter?